-- 3) Finally, two Orange County Grand Jury indictments named 15 people including physicians, chiropractors, and the head of Landmark Medical Management, Kareem Ahmed.
+Management, Kareem Ahmed.
 Prosecutors contend Kareem Ahmed hired pharmacists to produce a pain-relief cream, gave kickbacks to doctors and chiropractors to prescribe it to workers' compensation patients, and conspired to submit phony claims.
 The indictment also alleges that Dr. Andrew Jarminski was paid \$1.9 million in kickbacks.
 Sadly, Dr. Jarminski is also the doctor who prescribed the cream to Priscilla Lujan for treatment regarding a workers' compensation injury.
-Ms. Lujan claims she applied the cream to her knee and back as she was directed by Dr. Jaminski.
+Ms. Lujan claims she applied the cream to her knee and back as she was directed by Dr. Jarminski.
 After using the medication, she took care of her five-month-old son, Andrew Gallegos, including preparing a bottle for him, bouncing him on her knee and carrying him on her shoulders.
 She put her son to bed and she woke up to find her baby cold, his lips blue and eyes half open.
 Little Andrew Gallegos died an hour later "as a result of multiple drug intoxication."
 Authorities later confirmed that the ingredients that killed Andrew Gallegos were found in the cream prescribed to her by Dr. Jarminski.
 Ms. Lujan and her attorney allege the cream was improperly labeled because it did not contain Ms. Lujan's name, what the prescription was for, or how to use it.
 The label stated the cream was only to be applied in a medical office under a doctor's direction.
-Charges of fraud and involuntary manslaughter are still pending against Dr. Jarminski. - The emergency regulations will provide the procedure for suspension hearings, thus ensuring that injured workers receive medical care from physicians, practitioners, or providers who have maintained their qualifications to practice and who have not been convicted of the listed felonies, misdemeanors, or involved in other listed fraudulent or abusive behaviors.
+Charges of fraud and involuntary manslaughter are still pending against Dr. Jarminski.
+Because Dr. Jarminski has not been convicted nor has his license to practice medicine been suspended or revoked he would not be subject to suspension pursuant to Labor Code section 139.21.
+However, he clearly is a physician the DWC would closely monitor and is an example of a physician who would be included in our database so that the Administrative Director could promptly act if he were to meet the criteria for suspension.

-• Without the implementation of emergency regulations, as of January 1, 2017, physicians, practitioners, or providers, who have been convicted of any felony or misdemeanor involving fraud or abuse of any patient, the Medi-Cal program, the Medicare program, or the workers' compensation system, or whose license, certificate, or approval to provide health care has been surrendered or revoked, or who have been suspended for fraud or abuse from participation in the Medicare or Medicaid programs, may still be treating patients in the workers' compensation system causing harm to the public peace, health and safety, and general welfare.
+- The emergency regulations will provide the procedure for suspension hearings, thus ensuring that injured workers receive medical care from physicians, practitioners, or providers who have maintained their qualifications to practice and who have not been convicted of the listed felonies, misdemeanors, or involved in other listed fraudulent or abusive behaviors. - Without the implementation of emergency regulations, as of January 1, 2017, physicians, practitioners, or providers, who have been convicted of any felony or misdemeanor involving fraud or abuse of any patient, the Medi-Cal program, the Medicare program, or the workers' compensation system, or whose license, certificate, or approval to provide health care has been surrendered or revoked, or who have been suspended for fraud or abuse from participation in the Medicare or Medicaid programs, may still be treating patients in the workers' compensation system causing harm to the public peace, health and safety, and general welfare.